Melih Okan

-Melih Okan joined Ropes & Gray in 2018 as a technical advisor in the intellectual property group.
-He assists clients with the technical aspects of litigation, counseling, and licensing matters on a variety of subjects, including semiconductors, optical imaging, data storage, aerospace, wireless communications, RF electronics, network security, and medical devices.
+Melih Okan is an associate in Ropes & Gray's intellectual property group.
+He first joined the firm as a technical advisor, assisting clients with the technical aspects of litigation, counseling, and licensing matters on a variety of subjects, including semiconductors, optical imaging, data storage, aerospace, wireless communications, RF electronics, network security, and medical devices.

 Prior to joining the firm, Melih received his Ph.D. in physics from MIT.
 At MIT, Melih and his team constructed one of the first quantum gas microscopes for fermionic atoms in ultracold temperatures, which can serve as a natural simulation tool for a variety of applications, including quantum computers, neutron stars, and high-temperature superconductors.
 As part of his research, Melih acquired technical expertise on quantum technologies, free-space and fiber optics, lasers, RF electronics, and ultra-high vacuum solutions.
 Additionally, as an undergraduate researcher, Melih conducted research in the fields of plasmonics and microfluidics.